 ESG has been carefully integrated into our investment management process in reflection of our belief that doing so enables us to better manage investment risks, which, in turn, can have a positive impact on the risk-adjusted returns of the Coller Funds.
 However, the core objective of our funds is not the promotion or direct management of any environmental or social outcomes, characteristic or sustainable investment at the underlying, GP-controlled portfolio companies.

-In coming to this current position, we have taken into account the recently published Regulatory Technical Standards with respect to SFDR, so far as they relate to our nearest equivalent asset class (fund of funds).
+In coming to this current position, we have taken into account the relevant regulatory technical standards and published guidance with respect to SFDR, so far as they relate to our nearest equivalent asset class (fund of funds).
 We have also consulted with various industry groups and our external legal advisers.

 We firmly believe we have integrated ESG into our investment processes in a manner best suited to our mandate.
-However, we will maintain a watching brief over developments as we recognise that the SFDR, and Article 8 in particular, is subject to on-going review.
+However, we will maintain a watching brief over developments, as we recognise that application of SFDR, and Article 8 in particular, is subject to on-going discussions across the industry.
 Further information concerning our application of SFDR requirements can be found below.

 Art 3: ESG and the investment management process

 Analysis and consideration of relevant ESG factors is an integral part of Coller Capital’s risk-adjusted approach to investing.
 However, as a secondaries investor, our funds are typically removed from underlying portfolio companies; they do not have any management powers or operational responsibility for the assets held by the underlying funds into which they invest.
 This is especially the case with respect to the Coller Credit Opportunities (“CCO”) funds, which, by their nature, focus on investments in instruments and structures that do not in the ordinary course confer control rights with respect to portfolio companies.